 The term “hertz,” which we use to measure frequency, is named after Heinrich Hertz, a German physicist who made significant discoveries in electromagnetism from 1857 to 1894.
 His work helped us understand how electric and magnetic fields interact and demonstrated that light is electromagnetic radiation, supporting James Clerk Maxwell’s theory.
 Because of his groundbreaking contributions, particularly his experiments showing electromagnetic waves’ existence, the unit of frequency was named “hertz” in his honor in 1935 by the International Electrotechnical Commission (IEC).

-Before using “hertz,” people commonly described frequency as cycles per second (cps).
-Naming the unit “hertz” made measurements more standardized worldwide and fit well with the metric system’s orderly approach.
-This change also showed the scientific community’s respect for Hertz, ensuring his legacy lives on with a fundamental unit of measurement in physics and engineering.
-Hertz’s work laid the groundwork for future technologies like radio, television, and radar, impacting our modern world significantly.
+Before using “hertz,” people commonly described frequency in terms of cycles per second (cps).
+Naming the unit “hertz” standardized measurements worldwide and fit well with the metric system’s orderly approach.
+This change also demonstrated the scientific community’s respect for Hertz, ensuring that his legacy lives on in a fundamental unit of measurement in physics and engineering.
+Hertz’s work laid the groundwork for future technologies such as radio, television, and radar, significantly impacting our modern world.